The 20 Best Addison's Disease Doctors in Japan

 Tokyo, JP

-Satoshi Narumi practices in Tokyo, Japan.
+Satoshi Narumi practices practicing medicine in Tokyo, Japan.
 Mr. Narumi is rated as a Distinguished expert by MediFind in the treatment of Addison's Disease.
-His top areas of expertise are Congenital Hypothyroidism, Hypothyroidism, Thyroid Dysgenesis, Neonatal Hypothyroidism, and Hormone Replacement Therapy (HRT).
+He is also highly rated in 27 other conditions, according to our data.
+His clinical expertise encompasses Congenital Hypothyroidism, Hypothyroidism, Thyroid Dysgenesis, Neonatal Hypothyroidism, and Hormone Replacement Therapy (HRT).

 Distinguished in Addison's Disease